Free life insurance quotes in minutes

 A whole life insurance policy doesn’t expire as long as you continue making premium payments on time, so it can be a good option if your disability is likely to worsen as you age or if you know you’ll have dependents into retirement and beyond.

-A whole life policy comes with a guaranteed death benefit and level premiums, which means they never change.
+A whole life policy typically comes with a guaranteed death benefit and level premiums, which means they never change.
 This makes it a good choice if you have a dependent with disabilities.
 The lifetime coverage means that no matter when you pass away, your dependent will receive a payout.

 Joint life insurance